Apple iPhone 15 Pro Max vs Samsung Galaxy XCover6 Pro

 Who should buy each?

-Choose the Samsung Galaxy XCover6 Pro if: you work in tough conditions, need a removable battery for field work, or prioritize a lower price.
+Choose the Samsung Galaxy XCover6 Pro if: you need a rugged phone for fieldwork, want a user-removable battery for easy swapping, or prefer a lower price point without sacrificing essential features.
 (6.6" display, 4050 mAh battery)

 Conclusion